IkshaMalhotra/VoiceGuard/README.md

 - **Multi-Sample Enrollment** – Improves reliability by storing multiple samples per user.
 - **Pattern Authentication** – Alternative login option with a dot-grid pattern system.
 - **Dual-Mode Security** – Supports both voice and pattern authentication for flexibility.
+- **Accessibility & Inclusivity** – Designed with disabilities in mind:
-- **Accessibility** – Voice mode for visually impaired users, pattern mode for hearing-impaired or speech-limited users.
+  - Voice mode for visually impaired users
+  - Pattern mode for hearing-impaired or speech-limited users
+  - Simple interaction for users with limited motor skills
 - **Modern UI** – Polished interface with real-time feedback (waveforms and interactive patterns).

 ---